 If your garage door opener is still blinking, try realigning the safety reversing sensors

 Once you know that the lock button is not the issue, you’ll want to check to see if anything is obstructing the sensors, or if the sensors need to be realigned.
 If you push the garage door opener switch when the sensors are obstructed or not aligned properly, your garage door will reverse, and the lights will blink 10 times.
-If you notice this happen, start by seeing if anything is obstructing the sensors field of view.
+If you notice this occurrence, start by seeing if anything is obstructing the sensor’s field of view.
 If this is not the issue, then your sensors will probably need to be aligned.

 If you own a garage door opener by Lift Master, Chamberlain, or Craftsman, you’ll notice that the sender sensor will usually shine a yellow light and the receiver sensor will usually shine a green light.
 If you see that the sender sensor is not yellow and the receiver sensor is not green, then this means that your sensors are probably off.